labring/sealos/docs/4.0/docs/lifecycle-management/reference/sealos/commands/rmi.md

 ## Optional Parameters

-- `-a`, `--all`: This parameter is used to remove all images.
+- `-a`, `--all`: This parameter is used to delete all images.
 When using this option, the command will not accept any image IDs.

 ```bash
 sealos rmi --all
 ```

-- `-f`, `--force`: This parameter is used to force remove the image, including any containers using that image.
+- `-f`, `--force`: This parameter is used to forcefully delete an image and any containers using that image.

 ```bash
 sealos rmi --force imageID
 ```

-- `-p`, `--prune`: This parameter is used to prune dangling images (images without tags that are not referenced by any containers).
+- `-p`, `--prune`: This parameter is used to prune dangling images (images without a tag and not referenced by any containers).

 ```bash
 sealos rmi --prune
 ```

-These are the optional parameters you can use with the `sealos rmi` command.
-They provide additional flexibility and control over the image removal process.

-We hope this guide has been helpful in understanding how to use the `sealos rmi` command.
-If you have any further questions or encounter any issues during the process, please feel free to ask us.
+The above is the usage guide for the `sealos rmi` command.
+We hope it is helpful to you.
+If you encounter any problems during use, feel free to ask us any questions.